Materiality and the False Claims Act

 - A private security company submitting false weapons qualifications for the services of protective services personnel who had not fulfilled the required weapons training.
 United States ex rel.
 Beauchamp v.
 Academi Training Center, Inc., 220 F. Supp.
 3d 676 (E.D.
 Va.
 2016).

-Note that the federal government’s payment of a claim after it learns of untruthful certifications or attestations about compliance with regulatory or contractual duties is not a shield from liability.
+The federal government’s payment of a claim after it learns of untruthful certifications or attestations about compliance with regulatory or contractual duties is not a shield from liability.
 See Campie v.
 Gilead Sciences, Inc., 862 F.3d 890, 906 (9th Cir.
 2017).

-Experienced False Claims Act Whistleblower Lawyers
+False Claims Act Qui Tam Whistleblower Lawyers

 The experienced whistleblower lawyers at Zuckerman Law have represented whistleblowers under the qui tam provisions of the False Claims Act and under other whistleblower reward and whistleblower protection laws.